TheTedder/REFix/README.md

 ### Removes input damping
 By default, it actually takes a fraction of a second for the mouse speed to reach maximum from a "standstill" (i.e. not moving the mouse)[^1], causing the player to experience so-called negative mouse acceleration.
-The plugin removes this feature, allowing the mouse to move at full speed at all times.
+The plugin removes this behavior, allowing the mouse to move at full speed at all times.

+### FOV-dependent sensitivity
+The mouse sensitivity decreases when the FOV is lower and vice versa.
+This is most noticeable while aiming, and is intended to make hitting precise shots easier.

 ## Installation
 ### Prerequisites